artifactsofresearch/sawtooth/README.md

   - docker-compose build --no-cache command fails

   The most common reason is either docker daemon is not running or something wrong with docker images in the Hyperledger repo.
 In case of docker daemon you can use systemctl status docker.service to start it.
-In case of images You should wait for Hyperledger’s fixes
+In case of images you should wait for Hyperledger’s fixes
   - docker-compose up -d command fails

   There can be a lot of reasons.
 As a rule, the program will throw a message what causes an error.
 Common fix can be pulling the new code from git repo, building and running it again